Twilight at Taronga 2020 Summer Concert Series

-- From North Sydney, change for a Sydney Buses service to the Spit Junction at Mosman, and change for another bus direct to the Zoo entrance.
+- From North Sydney, change for a bus to Spit Junction in Mosman to catch connecting 247 change for another bus direct to the Zoo entrance.

-A number of bus services run to Spit Junction in Mosman where Taronga Zoo is a short connecting bus trip away or a limited number of route services run direct to the Zoo's main entrance.
+A number of bus services run to Spit Junction in Mosman where Taronga Zoo is a short connecting bus trip away.
+A limited number of bus routes run direct to the Zoo's main entrance.

 To the Zoo

-- Route M30 runs between Sydenham and Taronga Zoo via the city making stops near major CBD train stations including Central, Museum, Town Hall and Wynyard.
+- Route M30 (Route 430 as of 9 Feb) runs between Sydenham and Taronga Zoo via the city making stops near major CBD train stations including Central, Museum, Town Hall and Wynyard.